-1.15 - Relevant agreements entered into by the issuer and its subsidiaries not directly related to their operating activities
+1.15 - Relevant contracts entered into by the issuer and its subsidiaries

 There are no relevant contracts entered into by the Company and/or its subsidiaries that are not directly related to their operating activities.

 Besides the information disclosed in this item 1, it is worth noticing that the Company is always on the lookout for growth opportunities, either organic or through the acquisition or strategic business partnerships within its operating segments in the regular course of its business and is continually analyzing potential operations or business partnerships that add value to its shareholders.